Q. I’m trying to find someone to tell me how to preserve old letters. I have a collection from German relatives dated from 1890 to 1900. Please help.

 A. The durability of old documents depends on both the type of paper and the storage conditions.
 Paper made before around 1865 consists of cotton fibers, whereas most papers after that date are a combination of wood pulp and lignin.
 Lignin is the substance that makes your newspaper turn yellow in sunlight.
 In the late 19th century, stationery used for letter writing could be either type of paper.

-Be sure to remove all paper clips, staples and rubber bands before storing your documents.
-Keep them in an environment with a stable temperature and humidity.
+3. Be sure to remove all other objects (paper clips, staples and rubber bands before storing your documents).
+Keep them in a stable environment with a stable temperature and humidity.
 Limit handling of the letters, and wash your hands before you do so.